-Even more amusingly, virtually all of Rawls' innovative finds and claims are dismissed by another Durkheim scholar of uncontested stature, Warren Schmaus.
-(Unfortunately, the scope of this essay will not allow me to seek to formulate a Judgment of Paris or Judgement of Solomon between these two positions).
-Nor is Rawls vs Schmaus the only exchange devoted to categories in Durkheim.
+Even more amusingly, virtually all of Rawls' innovative finds and claims are dismissed by another Durkheim scholar of uncontested stature, Walter Schmaus (1998).37 Regrettably, in the present, limited scope I am unable to attempt a Judgment of Paris or a Solomon's Judgment between these two positions.

+Nor is Rawls vs. Schmaus the only exchange devoted to categories in Durkheim.
 Nielsen, who explicitly addresses Durkheim in the first place as a philosopher rather than as a theoretical sociologist, writes insightfully on Durkheim's category of totality as an overarching concept in which God, society and religion all seem to come together in the individual experience.

-3.3 Durkheim's Sociology of Knowledge
+3.3.
+Durkheim's sociology of knowledge

-In an impressive study, Hirst examined in detail the epistemology underlying Durkheim's Les règles de la méthode sociologique and pronounced it to be simply impossible, for it was implicitly based on the Kantian division between natural sciences and cultural sciences and yet seeking a science of man predicated on the non-subjectivist natural-science model that is nonetheless to be non-positivist.
-A few years before the publication of Les formes, Durkheim
+In an impressive study, Paul Q. Hirst (1975; cf. Chazel 1976)38 examined in detail the epistemology underlying Les Règles de la Méthode Sociologique,39 and pronounces it to be simply impossible, implicitly based as it is on the Kantian division between natural sciences and cultural sciences, yet seeking a science of man predicated on the non-subjectivist natural-science model which, nonetheless, is to be non-positivist...
+A few years before the publication of Les Formes, Durkheim presented an argument specifically on epistemology.40 For this aspect of Durkheim's work, Anne Rawls (o.c.) can hardly find superlatives enough: